Squidward Tentacles: Original portrayal

+Subsequent portrayals

 In the 2019–20 North American tour of the musical, Squidward was played by Cody Cooley.
 Although he was skeptical about the idea of a SpongeBob musical at first, Cooley is impressed when he watched the Broadway run.
 When Cooley watched the Broadway run with his friends, they commented that Cooley would be fit for Squidward because Cooley was considered grouchy.
 Cooley himself said that he relate to Squidward's pessimism and sarcastic personality.
 Cooley had applied twice for the role before being called for audition and given the role.
 After being cast, Cooley rewatched the first three seasons of SpongeBob to study Squidward's character.

 Cooley said that Squidward's tap number is his favorite part of the show.
 Prior to getting the role, Cooley already had tap-dancing experience.
 During the rehearsal in New York City, Cooley learned how to tap with the two extra tap shoes and practiced it usually twice a day to build up stamina.
 Cooley considered stamina important for the tap number because the extra legs weighs 25 pounds, he must dance for at least seven minutes and the number ends with a kickline.
 He also learned how to play clarinet for the part where Squidward plays it at the end of the show.

+In the 2023 United Kingdom tour, Squidward is played by Gareth Gates and Tom Read Wilson depending on the venue.
+Gates described Squidward as a very different person compared to him due to Squidward's grumpiness, which is his stated reason for liking the role.
+Gates had not tap-danced prior to getting this role, so he had to learn to tap dance by taking three lessons before the rehearsals.